moneroexamples/generic-xmr-scanner/html/README.md

 # run python's http server on port 9100
 python -m http.server 9100

+# for python 2 use
+# python -m SimpleHTTPServer 9100
 ```

 Then just go to `http://127.0.0.1:9100` using your browser and you should see